 Previous work has shown that these neighborhood characteristics affect recognition of isolated words (e.g. Luce, Pisoni, and Goldinger, 1990).
 Thus, we wondered whether these characteristics of words embedded in sentences would effect the overall sentence intelligibility.
-In fact, in our multi-talker sentence database we found that the mean difference between keyword frequency and neighborhood frequency is greater for the words in the highintelligibility sentences than for those in the lowintelligibility sentences (Figure 5).
+In fact, in our multi-talker sentence database we found that the mean difference between keyword frequency and neighborhood frequency is greater for the words in the high-intelligibility sentences (Figure 5).
 In terms of density, the neighborhoods for the words in the 2 sets of sentences are about the same.
 Thus, the words in the low-intelligibility sentences are "harder" than those in the high-intelligibility sentences.